 LATE/MISSING WORK POLICY

 Late Work due to an excused absence will follow the WCPSS make up work policy: Assignments assigned prior to an absence will be due upon return; this includes tests scheduled for the day of the return.

 If the make-up work has not been assigned in advance, for absences of 1 to 3 days, the student will have a minimum of 1 day for each absence to complete missed assignments.
 For absences exceeding 3 days, the student will have a minimum of 2 days for each absence to complete assignments.
 Students will receive full credit for all make-up work following an excused or unexcused absence as long as the work is completed within the time limit according to teacher expectations and for unexcused absences as long as remediation has been attended to complete the assignment.
 Special consideration should be given in the case of extended absences due to injury or chronic illness.

 All students receiving academic credit for a course have the opportunity to recover grades through completing alternative assignments to demonstrate mastery, turning in missing work, and/or completing retests.
-For late work, students will earn a minimum of 70% of the grade they would have received if turned in on time.
+Students will earn a minimum of 70% of the grade they would have received if turned in on time.
 Work that is submitted on time and meets the minimal completion requirements will receive a score no less than 50%.
-Teachers do not have to accept late work after 1 week prior to the beginning of the exam period for the grading term (Midterms – 1st and 3rd Quarter / Finals – 2nd and 4th Quarter).
+Teachers do not have to accept late work after one week prior to the beginning of the exam period for the grading term (Midterms – 1st and 3rd Quarter / Finals – 2nd and 4th Quarter).